 Combining Lemma \ref{lem:surjectivity} with Proposition \ref{prop:injectivity}, we observe the following.

 \begin{theorem} Assume $S(\G,\w)$ has the critical decay property and $\G$ has the adjacency sign property.
-For $\bm \theta$ a $\lambda$-renormalizable direction, the adjacency operator restricts to bijection between the set of $\bm \theta$-survivors and the set of $\bar {\bm \theta}$-survivors. \end{theorem}
+If $\bm \theta$ is a $\lambda$-renormalizable direction, then the adjacency operator restricts to bijection between the set of $\bm \theta$-survivors and the set of $\bar {\bm \theta}$-survivors. \end{theorem}

 We have the following trivial proposition.

 \begin{proposition} Suppose $\f \in \Surv_{\bm \theta}$ then $\A^2(\f)-\f \in \Surv_{\bm \theta}$. \end{proposition} \begin{proof} We consider the operator $\A^2-\I$.
 First observe that for all $s \in \SP$, we have $(\A^2-\I)(\hat \Q_{s}) \subset \hat \Q_{s}$.
 To see this, we may take $s=++$ without loss of generality.
 Then, if $\vv \in \V$ we can find an $\vw \sim \vv$.
 Then by definition of $\A$ we have